Nogitsune101/chatterbox/README.md

 - [Firefox] easter egg 1 is a bit clippy
 - [Firefox] easter egg 2, css background-size: cover doesn't appear to be supported
 - [Client] people can use the same display name with weird results!
+- [Edge] issues due to Edge's lack of full ES6 support
+- [Safari] issues due to Safari's lack of full ES6 support